Shimotori Norio: Career

 After missing the whole of the November 2005 tournament through injury Shimotori struggled to maintain his position in the top division, spending most of 2006 in jūryō.
-He returned to the top division in March 2007, but his stay was short-lived as he was unable to compete at all in the May 2007 tournament due to a herniated disk suffered during training in April.
+He returned to the top division in March 2007, after having just won the jūryō championship, in a three-way playoff and despite losing the initial bout.
+His fifth top division stay proved however short-lived yet again as he was unable to compete at all in the May 2007 tournament due to a herniated disk suffered during training in April.
 In November 2007 he produced a 10-5 score at the rank of Jūryō 4 which was enough to earn promotion back to the top division for the January 2008 tournament.
 A recurrence of his injury in winning his opening bout forced him to withdraw from the rest of this tournament and sent him back in the jūryō division for another year.

 Shimotori ensured himself of his seventh promotion to the top division with his 10-5 performance at the rank of jūryō 2 in January 2009, and came through with a winning record at Maegashira 14 in March.
 He could score only 4-11 at Maegashira 8 in September 2009 but his final day victory over Masatsukasa kept him in the division.
 In the May 2010 tournament he was on the leaderboard early on after going 6-0 and then 8-2, although he finished on 10-5.
 This was his first top division winning record in double figures since January 2004.
 He maintained his top division position until he turned in a poor 2-13 record at Maegashira 11 in January 2011, which would have seen him demoted to juryo had the March 2011 tournament not been cancelled.

 Unusually for the sumo world, he used his family name as his fighting name.
 For a short interim from July 2007 until January 2008 he changed his fighting name to the similar sounding Shimoōtori, but returned to using his family name after it brought no change in fortune.